evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_srt/_index.md

 ## Availability & Pricing

-This model made its world premiere on 05.01.2022, with deliveries anticipated to begin in July 2024.
+The Chevrolet Silverado EV SRT had its world premiere on 05.01.2022, with deliveries starting in July 2024.
 Please note that this model is available exclusively in North America.

 ### Pricing